Next – Project

 New Australian Content

-Outdoors, kids are invited to explore three new installations, The Ringtales Playground by BoardGrove Architects, babanh-u laangi-yuyuk-a (Mother of Pearl), a First Nations Playable Public Art Commission by Trawlwoolway artist, Edwina Green, and a new iteration of Round Table (2017/2027), a seminal work exploring the boundaries of childhood and play by Mary Featherston AM and Emily Floyd.
+Outdoors, kids are invited to explore The Ringtales Playground by BoardGrove Architects, babanh-u laangi-yuyuk-a (Mother of Pearl), a First Nations Playable Public Art Commission by Trawlwoolway artist, Edwina Green, and a new iteration of Round Table (2017/2027), a seminal work exploring care, childhood and play by Mary Featherston AM and Emily Floyd.

 Public Program